deeplearning4j/deeplearning4j/programmingguide/07_nlp.md

 ## <a name="word2vec">Word2Vec</a>

-Now that we went over some basic concept's of NLP using DL4J, we will dive into Word2Vec.
-Word2Vec is a neural network with 2 hidden layers that processes text.
+Now that we've covered some basic NLP concepts using DL4J, we'll dive into Word2Vec.
+Word2Vec is a neural network with two hidden layers that processes text.
 Its input is a corpus of text, and its outputs are numerical feature vectors representing words in the corpus.
 The goal of Word2Vec is to process text into a format deep neural networks can understand.
-It can be applied to sentences, code, gene, and other symbolic or verbal series.
+It can be applied to sentences, code, genes, and other symbolic or verbal series.

 Word2Vec attempts to group vectors from similar words together while separating vectors from words that are dissimilar.
 Thus these vectors are simply numerical representations of individual words and are called neural network embeddings of words.
 Using these vectors, we can try to determine how similar two words are.
-One metric is the [cosine similarity](https://deeplearning4j.org/glossary.html#cosine).
-A word has a cosine similarity of 1 with itself and a lower cosine similarity with words that are dissimilar to it.
+One metric is [cosine similarity](https://deeplearning4j.org/glossary.html#cosine).
+A word has a cosine similarity of 1 with itself and lower cosine similarities with words that are dissimilar to it.

 Word2Vec creates feature representations by training words against other words in the corpus.
 It can do this in two ways, either by predicting a target word from a context (neighboring words in a corpus) or predicting the context from a word.
 DL4J uses the latter method, since it has been shown to produce more accurate results using large datasets.
 If the context cannot be accurately predicted from the feature vector, the feature vector's components are adjusted so that the feature vectors of the context are closer in value.

-A successful application of Word2Vec could map words like oak, elm, and birch in one cluster and other words like war, conflict, and strife in another cluster.
+A successful application of Word2Vec could map words like `oak`, `elm`, and `birch` in one cluster and other words like `war`, `conflict`, and `strife` in another cluster.
 Thus, Word2Vec attempts to represent qualitative similarities of words quantitatively.
 Word2Vec is implemented through the use of sentence iterators, tokenizers, and vocabulary.
-Since these concepts have been explained above, let's dive into the code for Word2Vec.
+Since these concepts have been explained above, let's dive into the Word2Vec code.

 ### Word2Vec Code

 As always, first we need to load the data.
-We assume raw_sentences.txt is a text file that contains raw sentences.
+We assume `raw_sentences.txt` is a text file that contains raw sentences.
 We will also use a sentence iterator to iterate through the corpus of text.

 ```
 String filePath = new ClassPathResource("raw_sentences.txt").getFile().getAbsolutePath();